zeroc-ice/ice/php/BuildInstructionsWindows.md

     msbuild msbuild\ice.proj /p:PhpUseNamespaces=no

-The PHP extension depends on Ice for C++ commponents from `cpp` subidrectory, and those are build if required, it is also possible to build the PHP extension using the Ice for C++ NuGet packages by setting the`ICE_BIN_DIST` msbuild propery to `cpp`:
+The PHP extension depends on Ice for C++ components from the `cpp` subdirectory, and those are built if required.
+It is also possible to build the PHP extension using the Ice for C++ NuGet packages by setting the`ICE_BIN_DIST` msbuild property to `cpp`:

     msbuild msbuild\ice.proj /p:ICE_BIN_DIST=cpp